 Green Bay Packers quarterback Aaron Rodgers has never been afraid to voice his opinions.
-The Super Bowl winner, two-time MVP, eight-time Pro Bowl selection and “king of the hail mary” is looked at as a god in Wisconsin as he’ll undoubtedly end up in the Pro Football Hall of Fame.
+The Super Bowl winner, three-time MVP, 10-time Pro Bowl selection and "king of the hail mary" is looked at as a god in Wisconsin as he'll undoubtedly end up in the Pro Football Hall of Fame.
 At this point, he can pretty much say and do what he wants without repercussion, unless it's about his COVID-19 vaccination status.

 In 2017, he locked arms with teammates during the national anthem to denounce racial injustice and police brutality, an NFL movement that began with Colin Kaepernick.
-He poured himself some tequila and wasn’t exactly thrilled with the team’s decision to make Utah’s Jordan Love its first-round draft pick in the 2020 NFL Draft, which was entirely virtual thanks to the coronavirus pandemic.
-Rodgers also blasted his receivers for a “piss poor” effort in training camp before the 2018 season.
+He poured himself some tequila and wasn't exactly thrilled with the team's decision to make Utah's Jordan Love its first-round draft pick in the 2020 NFL Draft.
 Rarely do you hear Rodgers speak about his religious views, though.

 In an interview on former professional race car driver, NASCAR star and Rodgers' ex-girlfriend Danica Patrick's Podcast "Pretty Intense," Rodgers discussed a number of topics, including his spiritual beliefs.

-Speaking to his now ex-girlfriend, Rodgers had some very critical words about Christianity and religion as a whole.
+Speaking to his ex-girlfriend, Rodgers had some very critical words about Christianity and religion as a whole.
 While the full interview is worth a watch (as is the entire Pretty Intense Podcast) they begin around the 3:30 mark of the video below, but the whole interview is worth the watch.